Forget Rose & Jack. Let’s hear more about Joe & Bill.

-*Nobody knows just how many gay and lesbian passengers were on the RMS Titanic on that fateful night.
-But just by the sheer number onboard there must have been some, but their numbers are unknown.
+*While nobody will ever know just how many gay and lesbian passengers were on the RMS Titanic on that fateful night.
+But just by the sheer number of passengers onboard there must have been some, but their numbers are unknown.
 The following post contains speculation and conjecture of some of the possible passengers and crew.

 Just before midnight on April 14th.
 1912 the RMS Titanic struck an iceberg and sank in the in the North Atlantic Ocean.
 The sinking of Titanic in the early morning hours of the next day caused the deaths of more than 1,500 people in one of the deadliest peacetime maritime disasters in modern history.